Page Last Updated: 2021-07-22 10:28 AM EDT

 Music Minor for Academic Majors

 A minor is a degree program requiring fewer hours than a major.
-A student enrolled as a major in another department in the College of Arts and Sciences may apply to enter the Department of Music as a Music Minor.
-After a successful audition and approval by the Department of Music Chair, the student will consult with an Area Coordinator to devise a scheme of courses totaling a minimum of 18 credit hours.
-Music Minors will also take both the Theory and Piano placement tests.
+A student enrolled as a major in a department in the College of Arts and Sciences may apply to enter the Department of Music as a Music Minor.
+After a successful audition and approval by the Department of Music Chair, the student will consult with the appropriate Area Coordinator to devise a scheme of courses totaling a minimum of 18 credit hours.
+Music Minors will also take both the Theory and Piano placement exams.

 All music minor course schemes must be designed in consultation wth the Department of Music Area Coordinator directing the desired area of concentration.

 For additional information regarding the Music Minor program, please contact the Department of Music Area Coordinator directing your desired area of concentration:

 Childers Hall, Room 3020